Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 Zelleta contains desogestrel, a synthetic progestogen that mimics the body’s natural progesterone.
 It prevents pregnancy through three mechanisms:

-- Suppresses ovulation — desogestrel consistently inhibits the hormonal signals that trigger egg release, the primary mechanism of action that distinguishes desogestrel POPs from older norethisterone-based mini pills
+- Suppresses ovulation — desogestrel consistently inhibits the hormonal signals that trigger egg release.
+This is the primary mechanism that distinguishes desogestrel POPs from older norethisterone-based mini pills, which do not reliably suppress ovulation.

-The suppression of ovulation gives desogestrel-based pills like Zelleta a wider 12-hour missed-dose window compared to the 3-hour window of older norethisterone POPs — an important practical advantage.
+The suppression of ovulation gives desogestrel-based pills like Zelleta a wider 12-hour missed-dose window, compared to the 3-hour window of older norethisterone POPs — an important practical advantage for everyday use.

 Who Is Zelleta Suitable For?